How to Choose the Best Barcode Scanner SDK for Your App

 Regular releases at least every three months, with more frequent releases for bug fixes.
 See release notes.

-The following table illustrates how a barcode scanning SDK’s features and performance directly impact a grocery item’s supply chain processes from production to an online shopper’s house.
-We’ve also shown how Scandit does it to demonstrate how our features can match your use case.
+The following table illustrates how a barcode scanning SDK’s features and performance directly impact a grocery item’s supply chain, from production to the online shopper’s home.
+We’ve also shown how Scandit does it, demonstrating how our features can match your use case.

 Sourcing raw materials: The manufacturer receives raw ingredients from farms, fisheries, and other suppliers. | ||